-6121 - Sexual Harassment of District Personnel
+6121 - Sexual Harassment in the Workplace

-SUBJECT: SEXUAL HARASSMENT OF DISTRICT PERSONNEL
+SUBJECT: SEXUAL HARASSMENT IN THE WORKPLACE

 The District is committed to maintaining a discrimination-free work environment.
 Sexual harassment is one form of workplace discrimination.
 This policy addresses sexual harassment in the workplace and is one component of the District's commitment to a discrimination-free work environment.
 The District will provide this policy to all employees in writing.
 The District will post this policy prominently throughout the District to the extent practicable.